knative/docs/docs/serving/encryption/encryption-overview.md

 ![Knative system internal](./encryption-system-internal.drawio.svg)

-Knative system internal components (`ingress-controller`, `activator`, `queue-proxy`) are hosting TLS endpoints when this configuration is enabled.
+Knative system internal components (Ingress-Controller, Activator, Queue-Proxy) are hosting TLS endpoints when this configuration is enabled.

 * To get the certificates, Knative relies on [cert-manager](https://cert-manager.io/) and our bridging component [net-certmanager](https://github.com/knative-extensions/net-certmanager/).
 They need to be installed and configured for the feature to work.
 * Specific SANs are used to verify each connection.
 Each component needs to trust the CA (possibly the full chain) that signed the certificates.
 For this, Knative system components will consume and trust a provided `CABundle`.
 The CA bundle needs to be provided by the cluster administrator, possibly using [trust-manager](https://cert-manager.io/docs/trust/trust-manager/) from cert-manager.